nancyfiend070-gif/PlayABC/PRIVACY_POLICY.md

 ## Contact

-If you have questions about this privacy policy or the app, please contact us at [Your email or support URL].
+If you have questions about this privacy policy or the app, please contact us at nancyfiend070@gmail.com

+We will promptly review and delete any such information if applicable.

 ---